Security-Onion-Solutions/securityonion-docs/faq.rst

    OR
 -  upgrade the VM hardware level (may require upgrading to a new version of VMware)

-Why does Bro log ``Failed to open GeoIP database`` and ``Fell back to GeoIP Country database``?
+Why does Zeek log ``Failed to open GeoIP database`` and ``Fell back to GeoIP Country database``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The GeoIP CITY database is ``not free`` and thus we cannot include it in the distro.
-Bro fails to find it and falls back to the GeoIP COUNTRY database (which is free).
+Zeek fails to find it and falls back to the GeoIP COUNTRY database (which is free).
 As long as you are seeing some country codes in your conn.log, then everything should be fine.
 If you really need the CITY database, see this thread for some options: https://groups.google.com/d/topic/security-onion-testing/gtc-8ZTuCi4/discussion

 Why does soup tell me I need a Secure Boot key?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~